 Health and Safety Collaboration

 One of our value is to ensure the health and safety of our employees.
-To support that we have instituted Joint Health and Safety Committees at the Canadian Malartic mine and Kirkland Lake.
+To support that we have instituted Joint Health and Safety Committee at the Canadian Malartic mine.

-These joint committees are an integral part of our operations' health and safety management mechanisms.
+This joint committee is an integral part of our operation health and safety management mechanisms.

 Health and Safety Audits

 We depend on both internal and external safety audits to allow for on-going evaluation of hazards and risks within our work environment.

 Internal audits at Canadian Malartic have focused mostly on night shifts and assessing the risk of fatigue to our workers.

 Our internal Joint Health and Safety Committees have also conducted field audits at Canadian Malartic.

 We continued to focus on our Prevention Action Program at Canadian Malartic in 2013 in order to strengthen the health and safety culture.